 3.3.3Error Correction SuggestionsAAYesYes

-4.1.2Name, role, and valueAYesNoThe pagination on the search results page for on-site searches does not indicate your location
+4.1.2Name, role and valueAYes×The pagination on the search results page for Internal Search does not indicate your location.

-As a result of the tests, we are aware of the following issues, and we will continue to work to resolve each issue.
+As a result of the tests, we are aware of the following issues and will continue to work to resolve each of them.

-In order to solve the above issues, we will continue to promote the flow of web page creation, various guidelines, and the development of an accessibility confirmation system.
+In order to solve the above issues, we will continue to develop the flow and various guidelines for creating web pages and the accessibility confirmation system.

-2. Recognizing the following issues in on-site searches and search results
+2. We are aware of the following issues regarding on-site search and search results.

-In order to solve the problem, we will continue to consult and coordinate with operators that provide on-site search functions.
+To solve the problem, we will continue to discuss and coordinate with business operators who provide on-site search function.

-• Incorrect keyboard focus order in some search forms and results pages (Success Criterion 2.4.3 Focus Order).
+• The keyboard focus order is incorrect on some search forms and search results pages (Success Criterion 2.4.3 Focus Order).

-• The pagination at the bottom of the search results page does not indicate where you are (Success Criterion 4.1.2, Name, Role, and Value)
+• The pagination at the bottom of the search results page does not indicate your location (Criterion 4.1.2)

-• Similar features and labels on other pages in the site are not consistent (Success Criterion 3.2.4 Consistent Distinctiveness).
+• Is not consistently labeled with a similar function on any other page in the site (Success 3.2.4 Consistent Distinctiveness).

 Issues found in the PDF file

-• Add headings to help you understand long sentences accurately and move around the document more easily
+• Add headings to help you understand a long passage of text more accurately and move through a document more easily

-• Not tagged and cannot be read by a screen reader
+• Untagged and not readable by screen reader

-• The amount of information in one slide is too much, so it may take time to improve readability.
+• Many slides contain too much information, so it may take time to improve readability.

-• In some cases, it is difficult to make the reading order easier to understand simply by adjusting the reading order.
+• In some cases, it is difficult to make the reading order easier to understand only by adjusting the reading order.

-• Prepare separate materials for posting on the website
+• Prepare separate materials for posting on website

 • Simplify content by reducing the amount of information per slide

-• Provide text data or web pages as alternative content for slides
+• Use text or a Web page as a alternative content for a slide

 Other Issues

-• It was confirmed that it was extremely difficult to ensure accessibility because the tools used to create manuscripts did not have text information or tags.
+• It was confirmed that it is extremely difficult to ensure accessibility because text information is not available or tagged depending on the tool used to create the manuscript.

-In order to resolve these issues, we will continue to promote the flow of creating PDF documents, various guidelines, and the development of an accessibility confirmation system.
+In order to solve these problems, we will continue to develop the flow and various guidelines for creating PDF documents and the system for checking accessibility.